Circassian genocide: Numbers of refugees

 German historian Karl Friedrich Neumann estimated that out of the 1.5 million Circassian exiles who tried to flee to Anatolia from the extermination campaigns of the Russian imperial army, more than 500,000 people died during death marches.
 Another half a million deaths occurred due to severe diseases that broke out in Circassian refugee camps along the Anatolian coasts.

 Genocide classification

 In recent times, scholars and Circassian activists have proposed that the deportations and mass killings can certainly be considered as a manifestation of the modern-day concept of genocide, though the term had not been in use in the 19th century.
 Noting the systematic massacre of villages by Russian soldiers that was accompanied by the Russian colonization of these lands, Circassian activists claim it is "certainly and undeniably" a genocide.
 Scholars estimate that some 90 percent of Circassians (estimated at more than one million) had vanished from the territories occupied by Russia.
 During these events, at least hundreds of thousands of people were "killed or starved to death".

-Anssi Kulberg has asserted that the Russian Empire played a central role in formulating "the strategy of modern ethnic cleansing and genocide" during its systematic extermination campaigns against Crimean Tatars and Circassians.
+Anssi Kulberg has asserted that the Russian Empire played a central role in formulating "the strategy of modern ethnic cleansing and genocide" during its systematic extermination campaigns against Crimean Tatars and Circassians, which were referred to as muhajirism by the Russian imperial government.

+The parliament of Kabardino-Balkaria recognized the Circassian genocide in 1992, which was followed by the recognition by the parliament of Adygea in 1994.
+As of 2025, the events have been also recognized as genocide by Ukraine and Georgia.
+No other country classifies the so-called muhajirism as genocide.